Intel-bigdata/HiBench/README.md

       conf/configure.sh       Configuration file contains all parameters
-                              such as data size and test options. prepare/prepare.sh      Generate or copy the job input data into HDFS. bin/run.sh              Execute the workload
+                              such as data size and test options. prepare/prepare.sh      Generate or copy the job input data into HDFS. java/bin/run.sh         Execute the java workload
+      scala/bin/run.sh        Execute the scala workload
+      python/bin/run.sh       Execute the python workload

   Follow the steps below to run a workload

   1. Configure the benchmark:

-      set your own configurations by modifying `configure.sh` if necessary
+      set your own configurations by modifying `configure.sh` if necessary.

   2. Prepare data:

-      `bin/prepare.sh` (`bin/prepare-read.sh` for dfsioe) to prepare
-      input data in HDFS for running the benchmark
+      `prepare/prepare.sh` to prepare input data in HDFS for running the benchmark.

   3. Run the benchmark:

-      `bin/run*.sh` to run the corresponding benchmark
+      `*/bin/run.sh` to run the corresponding benchmark.

   4. Plot the report:

-      `bin/report_gen_plot.py` to generate report figures.
+      `${SPARKBENCH}/bin/report_gen_plot.py` to generate report figures.

       Note:

-        `report_gen_plot.py` requires `python2.x` and `python-matplotlib`
+        `report_gen_plot.py` requires `python2.x` and `python-matplotlib`.

 ---
 ### Possible issues ###

    1. com.esotericsoftware.kryo.KryoException: Buffer overflow....

       MLLib may use KryoSerializer.
-Raise or add a line in `conf/spark-defaults.conf`:
+Add a line or raise the value in `conf/spark-defaults.conf`:

        `spark.kryoserializer.buffer.mb  2000`